d8ahazard/deluge-extractorplus-plugin/README.md

 #### (New) Append Archive Name to Root
 When enabled, a directory will be created in the extraction destination named after the torrent being extracted.

+#### (New) Append Archive Name to Root

+When enabled, a directory will be created in the extraction destination named after the torrent being extracted.

 #### (New) Automatic Cleanup:
 When enabled, extracted files will automatically be deleted after a specified period of time.
 Useful for cases where you only need the extracted files to exist long enough to be copied by other applications.